tdf/salt-states-base/doc/guideline.rst

 This document servers as the central guideline for documenting all publicly accessible services made available by The Document Foundation.

+Services that are subject to the guidelines of this document are either running on a TDF owned IP, running on a TDF owned hostname and/or provide productive services for the TDF community.

 It is our goal to make as much of our infrastructure setup public as possible, with the only exclusion being security considerations.
 As of now, for a service going to be productive, it must at least fullfill the following requirements:

-* At least two members of TDF must know how to setup, configure and maintain a service
+* At least two responsible parties must know how to setup, configure and maintain a service.
+At least two independent ways of communication to these parties must exist.
-* The setup, configuration and regular maintenance tasks must be documented, with the not security related configuration being available in this repository
+* The setup, configuration and regular maintenance tasks must be documented, with the not security related configuration being available in this repository.
 * The documentation of the service must be kept up-to-date.
 If the documentation becomes out-of-date, the service may be regarded as no longer in production use.
+* A backup plan for the service must be present.
+* The necessary ports, IPs and other interdependencies must be documented.
+* A desaster recovery plan must be created for the service.
 * An optional requirement is to implement the setup, configuration and possibly maintenance as salt-states.

 About this documentation